elmontaser1998/MultiLLM-FileChat/README.md

-# MultiLLM-FileChat
+# MultiLLM FileChat

 ## Introduction

-The **MultiLLM-FileChat App** allows users to interact with multiple PDF documents through a chatbot interface.
-By leveraging **LangChain** and **OpenAI**, the app extracts content from the PDFs, converts it into semantic embeddings, and allows users to ask questions in natural language.
-The app retrieves the most relevant information from the PDFs and generates responses based on the user's queries.
+The **MultiLLM-FileChat App** is a powerful tool designed to interactively analyze and retrieve information from various document types (PDF, Word, and CSV) using multiple Large Language Models (LLMs).
+Built on top of **LangChain** and advanced **embedding techniques**, this app allows users to perform detailed document analysis, question-answering, and content summarization in a user-friendly, chat-like interface.

+This app processes and embeds document content, enabling **semantic search** and **conversational AI** to deliver relevant, context-aware responses based on uploaded files.
+Whether you’re seeking specific details from large PDFs, exploring content in Word documents, or querying structured data in CSV files, the MultiLLM-FileChat App provides a seamless and efficient solution.

+## Key Features

+- **Document Upload and Processing**: Supports PDF, Word, and CSV file formats, extracting text and data for further analysis.
+- **Semantic Search and Embeddings**: Converts document text into embeddings, allowing for efficient similarity searches to locate relevant information quickly.
+- **Multi-LLM Compatibility**: Choose from multiple LLMs (e.g., Google Gemini, Llama 3.2) based on your needs for response style and accuracy.
+- **CSV Query Agent**: The app includes an intelligent agent specifically designed for interacting with CSV files.
+- **Real-Time Question Answering**: Users can ask questions about the document content, and the app retrieves and generates contextually accurate responses.
+- **Evaluation Metrics**: Uses RAGAS evaluation metrics (faithfulness, answer relevancy) to assess the accuracy and relevance of responses.

 ## Technologies Used

-The MultiPDF Chat App was built using the following technologies:
+The MultiLLM FileChat App was built using the following technologies:

-- **LangChain**: Framework for managing the processing pipeline and interaction with PDFs.
+- **LangChain**: Framework for building applications that integrate with LLMs.
-- **OpenAI API**: For generating embeddings and answering user questions in natural language.
 - **Streamlit**: For building the user interface and interactive elements.
-- **Pinecone**: Vector database used to store embeddings and perform efficient semantic search.
+- **FAISS**: Vector database used to store embeddings and perform efficient semantic search.
-- **LangServe**: For serving and deploying LangChain applications.
-- **LangSmith**: For debugging and evaluating LangChain chains and agents.
+- **Google Generative AI**: Supplies embeddings and LLM models (e.g., Google Gemini) for response generation and query processing.
+- **Ollama**: An open-source tool that enables users to run large language models (LLMs) locally on their machines(e.g., Llama 3.2).
+- **RAGAS**:  A library that provides tools to supercharge the evaluation of Large Language Model (LLM) applications by measuring metrics like answer relevancy and faithfulness.

 Other dependencies are listed in `requirements.txt`.

 ## Architecture
-![LangChain PDF Processing Architecture](docs/architecture.png)

-The architecture of the MultiPDF Chat App consists of several stages:
+![LangChain PDF Processing Architecture](docs/architecture.png) The **MultiLLM-FileChat App** consists of two distinct processes to handle different file types: one process for unstructured text files (PDF and Word) and another for structured data files (CSV).

+### Process for PDF and Word Files

-1. **PDF Input**: Users can upload multiple PDF files to the application.
+1. **Document Input**: Users can upload multiple PDF or Word files to the application.

-2. **Text Chunking**: The PDFs are processed and broken down into smaller chunks of text for efficient embedding generation.
+2. **Text Chunking**: The PDFs and Word documents are processed, and the extracted text is broken down into smaller chunks for efficient embedding generation.

-3. **Embedding Creation**: The app uses **OpenAI** to generate semantic embeddings for each chunk of text.
+3. **Embedding Creation**: Each chunk of text is converted into a semantic embedding using an embedding model (e.g., **OpenAI** or **Google Generative AI**).
+These embeddings capture the semantic meaning of the text, allowing for similarity-based retrieval.

-4. **Vector Store**: Embeddings are stored in a vector database for easy retrieval.
+4. **Vector Storage**: The embeddings are stored in a vector database (e.g., **FAISS**), enabling quick retrieval based on semantic similarity when answering user queries.

-5. **Question Processing**: When the user submits a question, it is transformed into a semantic embedding.
+5. **User Query Processing**: When a user submits a question, the query is also transformed into a semantic embedding.
+This query embedding will be used to match relevant chunks in the vector store.

-6. **Semantic Search**: The app searches the vector store to find the most relevant chunks of text.
+6. **Semantic Search**: The app performs a semantic search in the vector store to identify the most relevant text chunks based on the user query.

-7. **Answer Generation**: The app sends the most relevant chunks to a **language model** to generate a response.
+7. **Answer Generation**: The most relevant chunks are sent to a **language model** (e.g., Google Gemini or Llama 3.2) to generate a response that accurately answers the user’s question based on the document content.

+---

+### Process for CSV Files

+1. **CSV Input**: Users can upload a CSV file to the application.

+2. **Agent Activation**: Upon detecting a CSV file, the app activates a dedicated **agent** that is specifically designed to handle structured data queries.
+This agent does not rely on chunking or embeddings, as the data is already organized in tabular format.

+3. **User Query Processing**: When a user submits a question related to the CSV data, the agent interprets the query and applies relevant operations, such as data filtering, aggregation, or retrieval based on specific data fields.

+4. **Answer Generation**: The agent generates a response by directly querying the CSV data based on the user’s question, using the structured information within the file to provide an accurate and relevant answer.

 ## Dependencies and Installation